 - General Approach to Treating Chronic Myelomonocytic Leukemia (CMML)

-A risk factor is anything that changes your chance of getting a disease such as cancer.
+A risk factor is anything that increases your chance of getting a disease, such as cancer.
 Different cancers have different risk factors.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for lung cancer and many other cancers.
-But people without any risk factors can still get the disease.
-And having a risk factor, or even several, does not mean that you will get the disease.
-Because chronic myelomonocytic leukemia (CMML) is rare, it has been hard to study.
-For a long time it was grouped with myelodysplastic syndromes.
-As a result, only a few risk factors are known for this disease.

 The risk of CMML increases with age.
-This disease is rare in those younger than 40, with most cases found in people 60 and older.
+This disease is rare in people younger than 40.
+Most cases of CMML are found in people 65 and older.

-In general, leukemia is more common in men than women.
-This includes CMML that is about twice as common in men as in women.
+CMML is about twice as common in men as in women.
 The reason for this is not clear.

-Prior treatment with chemotherapy seems to increase the risk of CMML.
-The risk of CMML after cancer chemotherapy, however, is not as high as the risk of other blood problems, such as myelodysplastic syndromes and acute myeloid leukemia.
-Second Cancers in Adults has more information on this.
+Prior treatment of cancer with chemotherapy and radiation seems to increase the risk of CMML.
+However, the risk of CMML after cancer treatment is not as high as the risk of other blood problems, such as myelodysplastic syndromes (MDS) and acute myeloid leukemia (AML).

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.